mikebrady/shairport-sync-for-openwrt/README.md

 Stage 1
 -------
-We assume that you have downloaded the OpenWrt build system as shown at http://wiki.openwrt.org/doc/howto/build.
+We assume that you have downloaded the OpenWrt build system as shown at http://wiki.openwrt.org/doc/howto/buildroot.exigence (or http://wiki.openwrt.org/doc/howto/build).
 Follow the instructions there to select the architecture you want and do a standard build of "trunk" OpenWrt.
 Once OpenWrt has built successfully, you need to add Shairport Sync and some packages it relies on.

 Stage 2
 -------